Frequently Asked Questions About Adoption

 Can I request a specific type of dog?

 All of our available dogs are posted on our website.
 If a potential adopter would like a specific type of dog that is not listed on our website, he or she should complete an adoption application and note that on his/her application.
 We may know of an available dog that might be of interest.
 We are not able to accommodate all requests.
-You can apply for "Pre-Approval" if you have not selected a dog yet.

 I work a lot so how would I care for a new dog?